 As we approach the end of a busy semester 1 and the extended Christmas break, our thoughts turn to semester 2 which kicks off with the January exam period.
-We’ve gathered a number of important information that you’ll need when you start preparing your courses and teaching for 2022.
+We’ve gathered some important information that you’ll need when you start preparing your courses and teaching for 2022.

 2. January Examinations

 3. Dual Delivery Teaching

 New eLearning Tools: Camtasia, Gradescope, Padlet and Turnitin LTI

 As discussed in our summer showcase, Camtasia is an all-in-one screen recorder and video editing tool, designed for ease of use for those not overly familiar with video editing software.
 Videos recorded in Camtasia can be built from a pre-designed template, incorporate quizzes/interactive elements or simply be used as a PowerPoint add-in.
 There are also a number of assets that come with the software ready to use, such as royalty-free music or icons.

 Gradescope is another new tool that the university has acquired a license for.
 Working directly through Blackboard, one of the main benefits of the tool is that it allows paper-based assignments (e.g. hand-drawn diagrams, calculations, paper-based exams) to be collected remotely and then marked online.
 AI-assisted grading is also offered as an option, as well as dynamic rubrics i.e. rubrics that can be created collaboratively and then edited at any point (a feature not offered in TurnItIn).
 Various assessment types are offered, including exams, problem sets, bubble sheets and online assignments.
 Full Gradescope guidance can be found below.